Shyam-Prag/lambda-tesseract/README.md

 8. This should succeed and you should now have your docker image inside ECR

 9. Create a Lambda container function and increase memory and timeout as desired.

+Note: All the above has been tested on Cloud9 which uses Amazon Linux 2 OS.
+This project provides a base to further implement your Tesseract business logic on AWS Lambda.
+This project is not fully optimized and is not the 'minimal requirements' to run Tesseract on Lambda, however is a fully functional working example.